-Consider molecules, or clusters of atoms: The Free-Energy Landscape has many wells which are separated by barriers.
+Consider molecules, or clusters of atoms, whose motions are governed by Brownian dynamics.
+The Free-Energy Landscape has many wells which are separated by barriers.
 Some may be large and all may shift with temperature or external field.

 Such transitions are rare when the barrier is large compared to the available thermal energy.
 How do we find the paths that describe the transitions to the new equilibrium state when such events are rare?
 A possible solution: constrain paths to make the desired transition, sample these paths in a thermodynamically significant manner.